gaurav2190/Translator-gpt/README.md

 4. Run command -> flask run

-This opens up an app with a text where you can enter the text and press key.
+This opens up an app with a textbox where you can enter text and press Enter key.
 On pressing enter, jquery sends a request to the API which in turn call open ai API and returns a response.